 Wear comfortable shoes.
 The old streets are cobblestone streets, and you will walk and dance the whole night.
 Enjoy the festival without foot problems.

-Watch out for pick-pockets.
+Watch out for pick-pockets at the Lisbon Sardine Festival.
 With thousands of people packed into such small areas, this is a concern.
 Be aware of your surroundings.
-Bring enough cash and an ATM card (to get more if you need it) to cover spending for the night and leave everything else behind.
-Bring a color copy of your ID instead of taking your actual ID or passport with you.
+Bring enough cash and an ATM card to get more if you need it.

 July 13 is a public holiday in Lisbon.
-While the city is recovering from a huge hangover, be mindful that some places may not be open to cater your needs, especially governmental offices and some stores and restaurants.
+While the city recovers from a collective hangover, be mindful that many places will not be open to cater to your needs, especially governmental offices and some stores and restaurants.

 So enjoy the Lisbon Sardine Festival, and if you’ve been to any cool religious festivals, let us know!